 Bridging Scholarship Program- Japan

 The Bridging Project offers scholarships to American undergraduate students participating in study abroad programs in Japan.
-The next competition for Bridging Scholarships will be for students who will study in Japan beginning in Spring 2018.
-The deadline for applications is October 11, 2017.
+The next competition for Bridging Scholarships will be for students who will study in Japan each term.
+The applications open in Fall 2020.
 Please see "Instructions for Applicants" at their website: http://www.aatj.org/studyabroad/scholarships

 -Undergraduate students majoring in any field of study are eligible to apply for these